z00m128/kay1024/README.md

 Also the HC5 falls down too soon in my case, so it produces a glitch at the output of DD48.2.
 I fixed this with 120p ceramic capacitor connected to ground.

 The PS/2 keyboard controller firmware has a key layout that drove me crazy.
-SHIFT keys are used as SYMBOL SHIFT and CTRL keys as CAPS SHIFT, completely illogically for me at least.
-Unfortunately, I couldn't find the source code for the firmware anywhere, so I got around it in a rather curious way using the ATMEGA firmware binary and SjASMPlus.
+SHIFT keys are used as SYMBOL SHIFT and CTRL keys as CAPS SHIFT, completely illogically (for me at least).
+Unfortunately, I couldn't find the source code for the firmware anywhere, so I got around it in a rather curious way using the ATMEGA firmware binary and [SjASMPlus](https://github.com/z00m128/sjasmplus).
 Now it is possible to create your own layout, except for the SHIFT and CTRL keys.
 They are hard-coded in the firmware, but I managed to change the function of the SHIFT and CTRL keys on the left side, so at least they behave logically - SHIFT as CAPS SHIFT and CTRL as SYMBOL SHIFT.
-The modified firmware you can find in ./firmware/keyboard/kay_kb13_mod folder.
+The modified firmware you can find in [./firmware/keyboard/kay_kb13_mod](https://github.com/z00m128/kay1024/tree/main/firmware/keyboard/kay_kb13_mod) folder.

 I can read and understand russian texts, but sadly, all documentation is in russian language.
 So if you can't read russian, you have to struggle your own fight with it.
 I will not translate the documentation to english.
 Maybe except for notes in text files.